emielderckx/Stats2Discord/README.md

  * [RecordEveryStatistic](https://github.com/tylastrog/RecordEveryStatistic)
  * [Vanilla Tweaks Track Raw Statistics](https://vanillatweaks.net/picker/datapacks/)

 I try to maintain this plugin that was made for me, and hopefully improve it a bit in the future.
 I'm pretty clueless about any (Java) development, so the code quality is probably horrible.
-The plugin works relative  well on my server, but you should use this project at your own risk.
+The plugin works relatively well on my server, but you should use this project at your own risk.
 If you have a problem, you may open an issue or PR.

 ## Alternatives
 I'm pretty sure [samipourquoi's endtech bot](https://github.com/samipourquoi/endbot) has features to show objectives/statistics in Discord and their code quality is probably better, so I recommend you look at that.